tsfpga/tsfpga/README.md

 Having these high quality building blocks available will accelerate productivity and creativity in many FPGA projects to come.

 ### Requirements
-The modules make heavy use you `VHDL-2008` so you will need a recent simulator and synthesis tool.
+The modules make heavy use of `VHDL-2008` so you will need a recent simulator and synthesis tool.

 ## A project platform for FPGA development
 The `hdl_reuse` folder contains a Python package for working with modules and chips in an FPGA project.